 When do I get the results, and when can I tell everyone if I’m a winner?

 All results are confidential and embargoed until the New World Beer & Cider Awards public announcement.
-From Monday 20 April breweries can discuss their winning beers and ciders with New World stores ONLY.
-All results are still under public embargo and must not to be publicly disclosed until the awards are officially announced.
-The date of lifting the public embargo will be confirmed by email from the Competition Director.
+The dates of lifting the embargo to New World stores and of lifting the public embargo will be confirmed by email from the Competition Director.
 Please contact [email protected] with any queries.

 What happens if my brew is selected for the Top 30?

-If your beer or cider is selected for the Top 30 but doesn’t meet the entry criteria (not enough stock / non-compliant barcodes / no basic food safety / no NZ distributor), the product won’t be eligible for the four-week New World Beer & Cider Awards promotion.
+If your beer or cider is selected for the Top 30 but doesn’t meet the entry criteria, the product won’t be eligible for the four-week New World Beer & Cider Awards promotion.
 As a result, it will be awarded Highly Commended and the next highest ranked product will take its place in the Top 30.

 How do you promote the Top 30 to customers?New World undertakes a comprehensive marketing and PR campaign to highlight the Top 30 beers and ciders to consumers.
 Complimentary instore sampling with New World customers is a key part of this activity.
 All Top 30 suppliers are expected to seriously evaluate the different options to achieve maximum sampling opportunities nationwide throughout the four-week promotional period.